-Kaliningrad’s outer residential areas, such as Amalienau, where my hotel, the Chaika, was located, were largely spared the ravages of war, and it’s perhaps here in the low-density streetscapes of villas and townhouses where the spirit of the old city survives best.
-This was my go-to hood for after-research, after-dinner walks to catch my breath and relocate my historical bearings (I really have been in Central Europe too long).
+Kaliningrad’s outer residential areas, such as Amalienau, where my hotel, the Chaika, was located, were largely spared the destruction of the war, and it’s perhaps here in the low-density streetscapes of villas and townhouses where the spirit of the old city survives best.
+This was my favorite neighborhood for after-research, after-dinner walks to catch my breath and relocate my historical bearings.
 During those walks, I'd spy those beautiful stone houses crying out for some renovation love and indulge my inner-real estate agent.
 What if I bought some property here and fixed it up?

 But wait, this is Russia, and therein lies the rub.

-As pretty as Kaliningrad is in spots and as fascinating as it is almost everywhere you look, it was hard not to notice the feeling of isolation that still permeates the place, long after the end of the Cold War.
+As pretty as Kaliningrad is in spots and as fascinating as it is almost everywhere you look, it's hard to ignore the isolation that still permeates the place, long after the end of the Cold War.
 It took me a while to recognize what was missing, and it came to me only after I left: What Kaliningrad needs are tourists.

-The dangers of overtourism are well documented, but the dangers of “undertourism” might be just as damaging.
-Tourism brings with it money, energy, and an outside appreciation of places and stories that locals take for granted or simply don’t recognize.
+The dangers of overtourism, these days, are well documented, but the dangers of “undertourism” might be just as damaging.
+Tourism brings with it money, energy and an outside appreciation of places and stories that locals take for granted or simply don’t recognize.
 It’s not that there are no tourists here – and certainly many Russians from around the country do visit – but the colorful parade of Germans, French, British, Italians, and, yes, even Americans, was missing.